-- Policy 1: Recognizing the contribution of shallow water areas, fresh water marshes, and wetlands to the biological productivity of the Columbia River estuary, the indiscriminate filling of such areas is discouraged.
+- Policy A: Recognizing the contribution of shallow water areas, fresh water marshes, and wetlands to the biological productivity of the Columbia River estuary, the indiscriminate filling of such areas is discouraged.
 It is also recognized that to develop areas adjacent to the river, some dredging and filling will be necessary.
-Therefore, potential water oriented sites that require the least amount of fill shall be preferred for development. - Policy 2: Fishing is a traditional industry and lifestyle of the Northeast County.
-The fishing industry shall be preserved and promoted: - a. through strict enforcement of the Forest Practices Act, - b. through encouragement of alternatives to water storage of logs, - c. through discouragement of oil tanker traffic on the Columbia River, - through the allowance of boat houses, net floats and associated fisheries-related facilities in appropriate waterways, - e. through production of fish by both hatchery and natural means, and - f. through close evaluation of industrial development and other activities to ensure compatibility and maintenance of water quality. - Policy 3: Natural areas in the estuary that are necessary to maintain a healthy balance with development and to maintain the existing quality of life in this area should be given full protection to ensure their preservation.
-Full protection shall include maintaining the Aquatic Natural and Conservation Shorelands zoning and the Conservation Other Resources land use designations. - Policy 4: As provided by state and federal laws, dredged material from adjoining wetlands may be used by emergency dike maintenance when immediate action is required to prevent a hazard or loss of property. - Policy 5: Coastal shorelands in areas outside of urban or urbanizable areas shall only be used as appropriate for the following uses:
+Therefore, potential water oriented sites that require the least amount of fill shall be preferred for development. - Policy B: Fishing is a traditional industry and lifestyle of the Northeast County.
+The fishing industry shall be preserved and promoted: - 1. through strict enforcement of the Forest Practices Act, - 2. through discouragement of oil tanker traffic on the Columbia River, - 3. through the allowance of boat houses, net floats and associated fisheries-related facilities in appropriate waterways, - 4. through production of fish by both hatchery and natural means, and - 5. through close evaluation of industrial development and other activities to ensure compatibility and maintenance of water quality. - Policy C: Natural areas in the estuary that are necessary to maintain a healthy balance with development and to maintain the existing quality of life in this area should be given full protection to ensure their preservation.
+Full protection shall include maintaining the Aquatic Natural and Conservation Shorelands zoning and the Conservation Other Resources land use designations.